 GoDaddy review: Snapshot

 In our GoDaddy review, we take a closer look at the website builder and just how useful it really is.
 There are numerous integrated tools that you can use to add extra functionality to your site.
-Online bookings, e-commerce, and blogging are all supported, and there are various marketing integrations to help you drive more traffic.
+Online bookings, ecommerce (opens in new tab), and blogging are all supported, and there are various marketing integrations to help you drive more traffic.

 On the downside, there’s a very limited number of templates to base your site on, and the platform really isn’t very flexible.
 You will be confined to pre-coded element positions, and the editing tools are a little limited.